Affiliate Marketing

 4. The Call To Action

+Don't think of it as a "buy something or never step foot in my store" moment—that will only scare people away.
 An affiliate CTA is softer.
-It’s similar to politely opening the door for someone and inviting them to go first.
-It’s like sending someone a recommendation for a new job and telling them, “I cannot wait to hear how your interview goes!”.
-It’s inviting but also persuasive!
+It's similar to politely opening the door for someone and inviting them to go first.
+It's like sending someone a job recommendation and saying "I cannot wait to hear how your interview goes!"—inviting but also persuasive.

 Do you want to promote affiliate offers from The Digistore24 Marketplace?
 Simply go here to register for free.